-Through an intravenous (IV) administration, we ozonize the person’s blood and infuse the blood back to the patient.
+Through an intravenous (IV) administration, we “ozonize” your blood and infuse the blood back into your body.
 This is known as Major AutoHemotherapy (MAH).
 This approach uses heparin to keep the blood from clotting.
 Side effects are rare but are typically related to heparin use.

 Ozone saunas do not allow for much ozone to escape into the air, as large amounts of ozone should not be inhaled.
 Inhaling a small amount of ozone does not typically cause side effects.
 Most patients tolerate this therapy very well, including children.

 This is a process where we insert ozone rectally in a process similar to an enema.
-This is very well tolerated with no reported side effects.
-It is a great way to get whole body treatment with ozone because it is effective, cheap and quick!
+This is very well tolerated with no reported side effects and is a great way to get full-body treatment with ozone because it is effective, cheap, and fast.

-When ozone is inhaled directly into the lungs it can cause some problems.
-With this procedure, ozone is run through olive oil so it can be breathed in safely via tubes placed in the nose (nasal canula).
-This treatment is great for nasal, sinus and/or ear problems, including mold exposure.
+When ozone is inhaled directly into the lungs, it can cause some problems.
+With this procedure, ozone is run through olive oil so you can breathe it in safely via tubes placed in your nose.
+This treatment is great for nasal, sinus, and ear problems, including mold exposure.

-Administered through a tube that resembles a stethoscope, this treatment is great for ear infections or problems.
+Administered through a tube that resembles a stethoscope, this treatment is great for ear infections or other issues.

-This is very helpful for pain, inflammation and infections.
-Ozone can be injected safely in muscles, joints, scars and other tissues.
-Most patients will experience instant relief that will hopefully become more permanent with multiple treatments (typically 3-5 injections every 1-2 weeks).
-There may be some tenderness and pressure after the procedure itself; bleeding and bruising are possible, but not common.
+This is very helpful for pain, inflammation, and infections.
+Ozone can be injected safely into muscles, joints, scars, and other tissues.
+In fact, you may experience instant relief that may become permanent after multiple treatments.